danirus/django-comments-xtd/docs/tutorial.rst

 We will also introduce the setting :setting:`COMMENTS_XTD_LIST_ORDER`, that allows altering the default order in which we get the list of comments.
 By default comments are ordered by thread and their position inside the thread, which turns out to be in ascending datetime of arrival.
 In this example we would like to list newer comments first.

-Let's start by editing ``tutorial/settings.py`` to set up a maximum thread level of 1 and a comment ordering to retrieve newer comments first:
+Let's start by editing ``tutorial/settings.py`` to set up the maximum thread level to 1 and a comment ordering such that newer comments are retrieve first:

    .. code-block:: python

        COMMENTS_XTD_MAX_THREAD_LEVEL = 1  # default is 0
        COMMENTS_XTD_LIST_ORDER = ('-thread_id', 'order')  # default is ('thread_id', 'order')

 Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag and make use of :ttag:`render_xtdcomment_tree`.
 We also want to move the comment form from the bottom of the page to a more visible position right below the blog post, followed by the list of comments.